Exus Blog Article

 Open banking regulations: What do big banks need to do to disrupt the disruptors?

 Old models are crumbling while new models, powered by emergent technology, are replacing them.
-Uber, Airbnb, Deliveroo – each provides a recognisable service in a new way.
+Uber, Airbnb, Deliveroo – each provides a recognizable service in a new way.
 Financial Services are not immune.

 The new regulations in the UK mirror a global shift.
-Across the world, customers are demanding flexibility and accessibility in all services and the democratisation of service comes a potential hit to the bottom line.
-A recent report by McKinsey titled A Brave New World for Global Banking estimates that banks in Europe and the UK currently have $35 billion (31%) of profits at risk because of digitisation.
-The report reads: "A more severe digital disruption could further cut their profits from $110 billion today to $50 billion in 2020, and reduce returns on equity in half to one to two per cent by 2020, even after some mitigation efforts."
+Across the world, customers are demanding flexibility and accessibility in all services and the democratization of service comes a potential hit to the bottom line.
+A recent report by McKinsey titled A Brave New World for Global Banking estimates that banks in Europe and the UK currently have $35 billion (31%) of profits at risk because of digitization.
+The report reads: "A more severe digital disruption could further cut their profits from $110 billion today to $50 billion in 2020, and reduce returns on equity in half to one to two percent by 2020, even after some mitigation efforts.

 So how have banks reacted thus far?
 Generally, badly.
 Natwest has been on the attack, ramping up security fears among consumers.
 Meanwhile, six big high-street banks, including Barclays and HSBC, managed to miss their deadlines for opening up their APIs.
 These missed deadlines send a message that openness is not top of the banks’ priorities, encouraging customers to start looking elsewhere.

 US banks have been similarly reticent.
 America has had open banking regulations for years - although they are not mandated - only a few large banks, such as Wells Fargo and JPMorgan Chase, have made bilateral agreements with data aggregators and accounting software providers.
 A small number of banks — Capital One, BBVA Compass, Silicon Valley Bank, Citi, for instance — have embraced open banking and offer APIs to almost anyone.
 The rest have mostly opted out.